Caring.com

 TopicRule

 Assisted Living Service Plan Requirements Assisted living facilities must perform a health assessment on any prospective resident before admission.
-If this cannot be done, the assessment needs to be completed within 14 days of the resident's admission.
+The assessment covers medical history, mental health conditions, daily routines, and food and activity preferences.
+If this cannot be done before admission, the assessment needs to be completed within 14 days of the resident's admission.

-Assisted Living Scope of Care Assisted living facilities provide housing, meal service and personal care assistance.
-They may also provide medication reminders and other limited nursing services provided by a registered nurse.
+Assisted Living Scope of Care Assisted living facilities provide housing, meal service, and personal care assistance.
+They may also provide medication reminders and other limited nursing services (diabetes management, tube feeding, ostomy care) provided by a registered nurse.
+ALFs can choose to help residents with activities of daily living.

-Assisted Living Medicaid Policy Medicaid in Washington does not cover the cost of room and board at an assisted living facility but can cover other costs of care in certain cases.
+Assisted Living Medicaid Policy Medicaid in Washington does not cover the cost of room and board at an assisted living facility.
+However, The Washington state Medicaid program has programs and waivers that can provide financial assistance to seniors in assisted living facilities.
+These include the Medicaid Personal Care (MPC) program, the Community First Choice Option (CFCO) and the Community Options Program Entry System waiver.
 Facilities that accept Medicaid must be licensed.

-Staffing Requirements Assisted living facilities must have an administrator who oversees the day-to-day operation of the facility and trained staff members who provide care and facilitate activities.
-Caregivers must complete orientation and health and safety training when starting the job.
-Staff members cannot provide hands-on care to residents without supervision until the training is completed.
+Staffing Requirements Assisted living facilities need an administrator who oversees the operation of the facility, and trained staff members providing care and facilitating activities.
+Staff must complete orientation and health and safety training.
+Staff members cannot provide hands-on care to residents unsupervised until completing training.
+There are no staff-to-resident ratios, but there must always be one staff member onsite who is over the age of 18 and is certified in first-aid and CPR.

-Staff Training Requirements Assisted living facility administrators must be at least 21 years of age.
-They must meet minimum education requirements before starting the job and are required to undergo regular continuing education.
+Staff Training Requirements Assisted living facility administrators must be at least 21 years old.
+They must meet minimum education requirements before starting the job, and are required to undergo regular continuing education.
+Other staff must be CPR and first-aid certified within 30 days of employment, and have 70 hours of basic training in their first 120 days.
+Administrators need 12 hours of continuing education a year.

 Background Checks for Assisted Living Assisted living facilities are required to perform a criminal background check on all staff members.
 They must also perform a federal fingerprint check.

 Requirements for Reporting Abuse Assisted living facility staff members are mandatory reporters.
 This means they are required to report abuse, neglect or abandonment.
-Residents who wish to report issues or concerns regarding the facility can do so by calling the Long-Term Care Ombudsman at (800) 737-7931.
+Those who wish to report issues or concerns regarding the facility can do so by calling the Long-Term Care Ombudsman at (800) 737-7931, or by calling Washington state Adult Protective Services at 1-877-734-6277.
+They can also visit the Residential Care Services Online Incident Reporting page to file a report online.

 Frequently Asked Questions